yearn/yearn-devdocs/versioned_docs/version-0.4.2/process-and-procedures/deployment.md

 # Deploying a Vault and Strategy V2

-**Note**: This [repo](https://github.com/yearn/chief-multisig-officer) is encouraged to create multiple scripts for governance and dev multisig execution of complex transactions.
+**Note**: The Chief Multisig Officer repo is encouraged to create multiple scripts for governance and dev multisig execution of complex transactions.

 ## Requirements